Options after Year 11?

 Your options are:

-- Full-time learning in a school sixth form, sixth form college, FE (further education) college, with a training provider or UTC (university technical college) – search for courses in UCAS Progress and look at general information on qualifications
+- Full-time learning in a school sixth form, sixth form college, FE (further education) college, with a training provider or UTC (university technical college) – also look at general information on qualifications

 - Employment such as an apprenticeship or a job with training.
 Ready to apply?
 Then check out our